Paramount+ is a trademark of Paramount Global.

 For a broadcast network in a given market either case is possible; a station might be owned by the network itself or it might be owned a third-party.

-If your local CBS affiliate is not owned by CBS, then CBS will need to need negotiate carrying the live stream over the internet with your local affiliate, so in your area the live broadcast may or may not be available on an app for live streaming.
+If your local CBS affiliate is not owned by Paramount Global, then Paramount Global will need to need negotiate carrying the live stream over the internet with your local affiliate, so in your area the live broadcast may or may not be available on an app for live streaming.

 If either you do not have another service that provides a live CBS stream or you want access to the rest of the content available on the Paramount+ app, then you can subscribe to Paramount+.